mmeis/fraud-analysis/README.md

 In a real data set the number 9 is very unlikely to be the first digit.
 In fact, there is less than half a percent chance that the first digit is a 9.
 Benford's Law holds up remarkably well across non faked data sets.
-It has been used to catch accounting fraud and can be extended to real time transaction blocking.
+It has been used to catch accounting fraud and can be extended to real time transaction monitoring.
 The original algorithm looks at the first digit of a number and can reliably predict the percent chance that digit is a 1-9.
 There is a 30% chance of a one being in the first digit, while odds go down for 2, 3, 4 and so on.
 If you are able to check the first digit of all amounts in your data set, and then check all known fraud you may see a pattern for your known fraud vs your known good data.
 There should be a slight variation between fraud and good data due to fraud data being more likely to be made up randomly than for a normal business payment.
-That pattern can then be applied to real time analysis of new transactions.
+The difference between your normal and fraud transactions can then be applied to the reall time analysis of those transactions.

 Detailed Description: https://mathworld.wolfram.com/BenfordsLaw.html